luciasalar/pandemic_anxiety/Annotation_Guideline/annotation_anxiety.md

 * The fears and worries could be towards **self, friends and family member**
 * There could be multiple worry subjects in the post

-### The Annotation will be one or more of the following:
+### The Annotation will be one or more of the following, chose yes (1) or no (0) for each of the nine variables listed below:

 ### Financial/career
 Does the post shows signs of fear or worry about the *financial situation, career or interuption of school*?